 Can you pull in figures and statistics or quantitative measurements from your study to support each of the these claims in this paragraph?
-These users who ended up converting to listeners with other activities accounting for most of their activity on the website apart from Conversation Messages were not considered for further study since they presented outliers in our study (very small in amount) and reason for the conversion could have been random with hardly any bearing to other users that were converting.
+These users who ended up converting to listeners with other activities accounting for most of their activity on the website apart from Conversation Messages were not considered for further study since they presented outliers in our study (very small in amount) and reason for the conversion could have been random with hardly any bearing to most other users that were converting.
 Our study is about deciphering the major reasons behind the users taking up the additional role of a listener.
 Therefore, users that took up additional role without any substantial activity on the website were also discarded since them taking up additional role as a listener could hardly be linked to the website.
-Since weekly activities were recorded, users who ended up taking the additional role of listener in their first week were discarded as well.
+Since weekly activities were recorded, users who ended up taking the additional role of a listener in their first week were discarded as well.

 ………..Since the interactions (ConvMessages attribute in figure 1 and figure 2) took place with the listeners on the website, we chose to further explore the activity of these users to see if interactions with a more active listener was one of the major reasons prompting these users in taking up additional roles.
 We had the total number of conversations for every listener on the website.
 We choose to define the activity of the listener on the website in terms of the total number of conversations that she had on the website.
-Since these conversation were collected over a same time frame (5/7/2013 -10/16/2015 ), more conversations directly translate into being more active on the platform.
-Figure?
-It is a good chance that interaction with a more active listener acts as a catalyst to the members taking up additional role as a listener.
+Since these conversations were collected over the same time frame (5/7/2013 -10/16/2015 ), more conversations directly translate into being more active on the platform.
+Figure? .
 Can we quantify this chance?

-……..To see if initial distress levels had any co-relation with these conversions (users taking up additional role), we also took signup distress levels in account.
-Is their a calibration of the distress levels like 0-5 - light , 6-8 – medium,8-10 – high ?
+……..To see if initial distress levels had any co-relation with these conversions (users taking up additional role), we also took signup distress levels in account

-……Time elapsed between a substantial change in the way user behaves on the website and them taking up the additional role as a listener is an indicative of the user’s preference, inclination and readiness in taking up this additional responsibility (say time a).
+……Time elapsed between a substantial change in the way user behaves on the website and them taking up the additional role as a listener is an indicatior of the user’s preference, inclination and readiness in taking up this additional responsibility (say time a).
 It was understood that in some cases this choice might just be a random fluke emerging from exploring the website; therefore users who only had substantial activity on the website were taken into account.
-It was necessary to have a uniform measure that also took into account the time period of users activity on the website.
+It was necessary to have a uniform measure that also took into account the time period of users’ activity on the website.
 A user taking up additional role of listener within a week of altering its behaviour may have entirely different perspective then the one who took up more time to do the same thing for the same total period of activity.
 The amount of time user has been active on the website is also important from the point of view of gauging the users’ engagement with the website.
 In order to take this into account with a, the time a was divided with the total time user was active on the website as a member.
 This provided with a fraction between 0 and 1 that indicates the time between the user’s behaviour change and them taking up additional role of a listener relative to the total time they spent on the website.